Sign In / Sign Out

 Student Employment: https://students.asu.edu/employment/search

 Career Services: https://asu.edu/career

-The Ronald Greeley Planetary Geology Scholarship is supported by an endowment in the ASU Foundation established by Cynthia (Cindy) Greeley in honor of her late husband, SESE Regents’ Professor Ronald Greeley, a recognized founder of the field of modern-day planetary geology, and a respected and beloved member of the SESE community.
+The Ronald Greeley Planetary Science Scholarship is supported by an endowment in the ASU Foundation established by Cynthia (Cindy) Greeley in honor of her late husband, SESE Regents’ Professor Ronald Greeley, a recognized founder of the field of modern-day planetary geology, and a respected and beloved member of the SESE community.
 Many of Ron's colleagues, friends, and family members have made donations to build the endowment.
 This scholarship is open to Arizona and non-Arizona residents, involves an undergraduate research project with a faculty member and is renewable if recipients meet the criteria of eligibility.
-Students who wish to be considered for a scholarship should complete the application form (PDF)
+Students who wish to be considered for a scholarship should complete the application form (PDF).